 Fish high in omega 3 fatty acids such as salmon, sardines, and tuna.

 Eggs which are high in the mineral zinc, as well as vitamin D.

 Mushrooms, and whole grains like brown rice that are high in tryptophan to generate serotonin, and dopamine.

 Pine nuts, green beans, and millet are high in B vitamins.

 To Feel Happy and Alive, Eat Live Food

 In order to be happy, have energy, and feel alive eat a raw, plant based diet.

 If you concentrate on eating, fresh, raw, organic vegetables, and fruits, and if you eliminate refined, processed, fried, chemical and preservative laden so-called foods. your feelings of sadness, moodiness, and depression will certainly diminish.

 If you are consistent with it, throw in some exercise, and some sunlight, there is every chance these negative feelings will disappear altogether.

 We were engineered to eat raw food.
 It is primarily due to man’s adulteration of food that disease, and other chronic health problems have been introduced into our lives.
+These are the foods that help depression.
 Change your diet, change your life.